plut/InfinityEngine.jl/README.md

 in some released translation files: **this should never happen**.
 And I'm not even counting the number of UTF8-related errors!).

+### Portability

+Julia itself is portable (at least on all platforms able to run IE games), and code can be kept portable as long as some basic precautions are taken (e.g. `joinpath` instead of using slashes, not using assumptions about symlinks, etc.).

+In particular, since this tool is currently developed on Unix, at least some care will be taken w.r.t filenames case-sensitivity.
+Ideally this should be able to run mods without any ugly solution such as `ciopfs` or a separate NTFS partition, which should help with speed.

+Also, where some mods require the use of shell scripts or batch files, Julia contains all the basic shell functions (`mv`, `mkdir` etc), allowing to write such scripts in a self-supporting and portable way.

 ### Mod stack management

 This project will be able to manage a whole set of mods,